 I brought home a pregnant cat on the 8th.
 The shelter named her Dixie.
 She was extremely pregnant and not eating, so I assumed she would go at any time.
-After five days, I was pretty concerned, and brought her into the clinic where I work for a physical.
-She showed no signs of distress, and her xray showed five or six kittens.
+After five days, I was pretty concerned and brought her to the clinic where I work for a physical.
+She showed no signs of distress, and her x-ray showed five or six kittens.
 Her temp was down, which is a sure sign of impending birth.
 I brought her home and spent the evening with her, but still nothing.

 The next morning, there was one kitten and part of the placenta in the cage, so I brought her in to work for observation.
 Considering my past history with pregnant cats, I wasn't taking any chances.